ViDou83/SDNNested/README.md

     * 41.40.40.8 -> CONTOSO
     * 41.40.40.9 -> FABRIKAM

+### Azure VM case
 On the Azure VM itself:
-* WAC can be installed to manage S2D cluster and SDN stack (see C:\apps)
+* WAC can be installed to manage S2D cluster and SDN stack
-* Wireshark can be installed with PortMirroring in place to visualize most of the traffic on the SDN Stack (Non and encapsulated one - VxLAN and GRE for instance). (see C:\apps)
+* Wireshark can be installed with PortMirroring (automatically configured vNIC named Mirror) in place to visualize most of the traffic on the SDN Stack (Non and encapsulated one - VxLAN and GRE for instance).
+By default, WAC and Wireshark installer are located under C:\apps (get from the AzureFileShare see configFile)

 ![image](https://github.com/ViDou83/SDNNested/blob/master/utils/pictures/diagram.jpg?raw=true)
 ![image](https://github.com/ViDou83/SDNNested/blob/master/utils/pictures/legende.jpg?raw=true)

 ## Usage

+### If using Azure VM
-*   Deploy Azure VM :
+*   Deploy Azure VM (skip this step if you are not using Azure):
     *   Use New-SDNNestedAzHost.ps1 script, run it from a machine with access to your Azure Subscription.
-Config file is AzureVM.psd1 to define :
+Config file is SDNNestedAzHost.psd1 to define :
         *   Subscription, ResourceGroupName, VMName, VMSize, VM username and  Password, AzFileShare where VHDX and misc apps/tools can be hosted
-        *  Ex: .\New-SDNNestedAzHost.ps1 -ConfigurationDataFile .\configfiles\SDNNestedAzHost.psd1
+        *  Ex: .\New-SDNNestedAzHost.ps1 -ConfigurationDataFile .\configfiles\Azure_E8_v3\SDNNestedAzHost.psd1
         * AzFile share folder tree has to be
             * \\AzFileShare\Template => contains sysprered vhdx (Name has to the one used).
             * \\AzFileShare\Apps => put what you want...
             *  Template folder will be replicated on the AzVM F:\VMs Drive and App under C:\

+### Deploy DCs, ToR Router, SDN HOSTs and Tenant External GWs
-*   Deploy 1st level of Nested virtualization :
+Deploy 1st level of Nested virtualization :
     *   Use New-SDNNestedInfra.ps1 script, run it from the Azure VM itself.
 Config file is SDNNested-Deploy-Infra.psd1 and can be fully customized.
 PREREQUISITES : You need to have VHDX generelazied hosted on the AzureVM.
 *   2nd level of Nested virtualization
     *   Use SDNExpress script, please copy to one of SDN-HOST VM and run it locally from this host (not from a PS Session but through VM Console).
 You can use either the one located here, you can get the latest one from :